Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Air Rockets.md

 **Launching lemonade bottle air rockets along a rope** - 5, 4, 3, 2, 1, Lift Off!
 With a lemonade bottle and a bike pump, we'll show you how to make a rocket!
 How high can you get it to fly?

-Last initially checked on 2022-02-09 by Andrew Sellek (ads79@cam.ac.uk)) and doublechecked on 2022-02-09 by Vanness Lai Wye Junn (vwjl2@cam.ac.uk))
+Last initially checked on 2022-02-09 by Andrew Sellek (ads79@cam.ac.uk)) and double-checked on 2022-02-09 by Vanness Lai Wye Junn (vwjl2@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->